TomMD/mellow/README.md

 depth information from an X-Box Kinect (360), applies the user-provided image transformation, and renders the image to screen.

+N.B.
+Mellow is likey not an ideal platform for high-performance uses but is intended to be simple enough for fun toys and motivating educational demonstrations.

 The main routine is `mellow state0 update render eventHandler` where `state0` is the initial state, update will update the state with a new frame, `render` will rasterize a given state for display to screen, and `eventHandler` is useful for